 12. A cool new toothbrush Younger kids love fun new toothbrushes!
 Older kids may not be as amused.

 13. A good hand cream.
-After so much hand washing, this is another fun but practical Easter Basket gift idea.
-Check the travel size section.
+After so much hand washing, a nice hand lotion is another fun but practical Easter Basket gift idea.
+Check the travel size section for smaller versions.

-14. Shower gels Pick out scents they’ll love, even if cotton candy isn’t your top choice.
+14. Shower gels Pick out scents they’ll love, even if cotton candy or honey-mango aren’t your top choices.

 15. Face masks You’ll find fun, safe, gentle options for both boys and girls from YesTo Tomatoes.